Marine engineer, 1894-1978

 The First World War provided many new employment opportunities for women.
 Victoria Drummond began her career as an apprentice in the Northern Garage, Perth, from 1916-1918.
 She then moved to the Caledon Ship Works in Dundee where she stayed until 1922.

-These film clips from the Scottish Screen Archive (SSA) show various processes and shipyard scenes that Victoria would have been familiar with.
+These film clips from the Moving Image Archive show various processes and shipyard scenes that Victoria would have been familiar with.

 - Film clip of Scottish shipyard in 1919, at the same time that Victoria Drummond was working in Dundee.